cboard-org/ccboard/README.md

 1. Select a group for the iOS sign-in certificate.

 2. Some targets within pods will require enabling 'bitcode', including one in AAC Cboard => libCordova.a

-3. Set a swift-language-version >= 4.2 .
-This should be settled on AAC Cboard Target under swift compiler - language Close
+3. Set a swift-language-version >= 4.0 .
+This should be settled on AAC Cboard Target under swift compiler - language

 4. Update to recommended settings and not allow changes on 'always embed swift standards libraries' to not break the voice record feature
     <img width="998" alt="image" src="https://user-images.githubusercontent.com/21298844/234080729-a93b8d34-87dd-40f1-a168-b6f3abacd039.png">